UWPCE-PythonCert/PythonCertDevel/source/modules/Strings.rst

     """and this also"""

-    '''and even this'''
+    '''and even this
+    triple quotes preserve newlines
+    so this is three lines'''

-You can also use ``str()``
+You can also use call the string object (``str()``) to "make" a string out of other data types.

 .. code-block:: ipython

     In [256]: str(34)
     Out[256]: '34'

-And strings can be read from files or other sources of I/O.
+Strings can also be read from files or other sources of I/O.

 String Methods
 ===============

-String objects have a lot of methods.
+The python string object is very powerful with lots of methods for common text manipulation. "methods" are functions defined on an object itself (more on that when we get to OO programming).
+But it means that you have many ways to manipulate text built right into the string objects themselves.

+Note that strings are "immutable" --they can not be changed once they have been created.
+So the string methods all return new objects, rather than change the string in place.

-Here are just a few:
+Here are just a few of the more common string methods:

 Splitting and Joining Strings
 -----------------------------

-``split`` and ``join``:
+``split`` and ``join`` can be used to break up a string into pieces, or make one big string out of multiple smaller pieces:

 .. code-block:: ipython

-    In [167]: csv = "comma, separated, values"
+    In [167]: csv = "comma,separated,values"

-    In [168]: csv.split(', ')
+    In [168]: csv.split(',')
     Out[168]: ['comma', 'separated', 'values']

-    In [169]: psv = '|'.join(csv.split(', '))
+    In [169]: psv = '|'.join(csv.split(','))

     In [170]: psv
     Out[170]: 'comma|separated|values'

 It may seem odd at first that ``.join()`` is a string method, rather than, say, a method on lists.
-But, in fact it makes a lot of sense.
+But in fact, it makes a lot of sense.
 Lists (and tuples, and other sequences) can hold any type of data -- and "joining" arbitrary data types doesn't make any sense.
 Joining is strictly a string activity.

 And you need a string so you can join the parts -- therefore, we need a string object in there somewhere anyway.

-Lastly, having join() be a string method means that it can join strings in ANY iterable object -- not just the built-in sequence types.
+Lastly, having join() be a string method means that it can join strings in ANY iterable object -- not just lists or other built-in sequence types.

-So it does make sense -- but even if not, that's the way it is.
+So it does make sense -- but even if doesn't make sense to you, that's the way it is -- so remember that you call ``.join()`` on the string you want to join things with.

 So to be clear: if you have a bunch of strings in a sequence and you want to put them together, you create a string with the character (or characters) you want to join them with, and call join() on that object: